0n0w1c/InstantResearch/readme.md

   - Include trigger technologies
   - Skip Quality technologies

-## How to Use
+## How to use
 1. Enable the shortcut toggle (default: on)
 2. When research is enqueued, a dialog box will appear
 3. Choose **Yes** to instantly complete the research, or **No** to leave it in the queue
 4. For infinite technologies, set the level before confirming

-## How to Extend
+## How to add science packs
-1. To add a new science pack, add an if-block to settings.lua
+1. Add an if-block to settings.lua
 2. Update locale.cfg
 3. Add optional dependency in info.json